Swimming At Rushes Bay Lake Jindabyne

 Been To Rushes Bay?
 Then Check Out Curiosity Rocks.
 Click Here

-- You can turn left at Boronga Street and follow the road all the way to the end.
-You will find an unsealed road that hugs the rocks and leads you to the swimming beach.
+- Follow Jerrara Drive along through the residential area.
+Note the 50kph limit and watch out for the many pedestrians and blind driveways.
+You can turn left at Boronga Street and follow the road all the way to the end.
+You will find an unsealed road heading right that hugs the rocks and leads you to the swimming beach.
+When you arrive, park your car above the beach so as to keep it clear and safe for toddlers.
+If you have a boat on a trailer, launch at the end of Boronga Street – not on Rushes Bay beach itself – to keep swimmers safe.

-- Alternatively you can turn left on Rushes Bay Avenue.
+- Alternatively you can turn left off Jerrara Drive onto Rushes Bay Avenue.
 On the left you will see a sign ‘Pedestrian Access To Beach’.
+Park on the road there and walk down